Trudeau tries to reassure Canadians vaccines are coming

 “We are very much on track,” Trudeau said.

-Most countries around the world have been struggling to vaccinate people quickly.
+About 2.3 percent of Canada’s population has received at least one dose compared to more than 8.8 percent for the U.S. Most countries around the world have been struggling to vaccinate people quickly.
 But Canadians are comparing their country to world-leading Israel and the neighboring U.S.

 Both Pfizer and Moderna have cut the number of doses Canada expected to get thus far, but Trudeau says he still expects to get 4 million doses from Pfizer and 2 million from Moderna by the end of March.